 “You’re a princess,” he said.
 “Stay with that girl who rules Hallandren, or go back to Idris and be proclaimed as the one who saved them.
 Either one will give you a happy life.”

 “No,” she said.
 “I don’t think so.
-I don’t think that I’ll ever be able to live a happy life in a plush palace or quiet town again.”
+Even if my father did take me back, I doubt that I’ll ever be able to live a happy life in a plush palace or quiet town again.”

 He grew silent.

+“You’ll think differently, after a little time on the road.
+It’s a difficult life.”

+“I know,” she said.
+“But. . .well, everything I’ve been--everything I was trained to do--has been a lie wrapped in hatred.
+I don’t want to go back to it, even if I don’t think I’d be the same way.
+I’m not that person.
+I don’t want to be.”

+“Who are you, then?”

+“I don’t know,” she said, nodding toward the horizon.
+“But I think I’ll find it out there.”

+They walked for another short time.

-“They’ll worry about you,” he finally said.
+“Your family will worry about you,” Vasher finally said.

 “They’ll get over it,” she replied.

 Finally, he just shrugged.
+“All right.
+I don’t really care.
+You might as well come.”

+She smiled.

+It’s true, she thought.
+I don’t want to go back.
+Her words hadn’t really been able to explain it, not completely.
+Princess Vivenna was dead.
+She’d died on the streets of T’Telir.
+Vivenna the Awakener had no desire to bring her back.

-“So,” she finally asked as they walked, “I can’t figure it out.
+“So,” she asked as they walked along the jungle road, “I can’t figure it out.
 Which one are you?
 Klad, who started the war, or Peacegiver, who ended it?”

 He didn’t answer immediately.
 “It’s odd,” he finally said, “what history does to a man.
-I guess people couldn’t understand why I’d suddenly changed.
-Why I stopped conquering, and why I had to bring my armies back to seize control of my own kingdom.
+I guess people couldn’t understand why I suddenly changed.
+Why I stopped fighting, and why I had to bring my armies back to seize control of my own kingdom.
 So, they decided I was two people.
 A man can get confused about his identity, with things like that happening.”

 She grunted in assent.
+“You’re still Returned, though.”

-“You should have figured out that Returned can change how they look,” he said.
+“Of course I am,” he said.
+“Even if I don’t look like one.
+You should have figured out that Returned can change their forms a bit.”

 She raised an eyebrow.